What and where is the 7 Rila Lakes?

 Seven Rila Lakes hike in Rila National Park is possibly one of the most popular daytrips from Sofia, Bulgaria.
 For a good reason, too.
 The 7 Rila Lakes was one of most beautiful places we’ve seen in Bulgaria, so I highly recommend it.
 Besides, it’s not that hard of a hike either.
 It’s definitely one I’d consider a high-value hike: big rewards for little effort.
 Bundle it with a visit to the famous Rila Monastery to get a full day of culture and outdoor adventures.

 One of the reasons we decided to stay in Bulgaria for a month was because of many opportunities to go hiking in Bulgaria.
-Together with hikes in Pirin mountains, hiking Seven Rila Lakes were on the top of my list of things to do in Bulgaria.
-(Btw, in case you haven’t figured out, the name of the hike comes from the fact that there are seven lakes in the region.
+Together with hikes in Pirin mountains, hiking the Seven Rila Lakes was at the top of my list of things to do in Bulgaria.
+(Btw, in case you haven’t figured out, the name of the hike comes from the fact that there are seven lakes you can see on this hike.
 However there’s only one viewpoint where you can see ALL SEVEN lakes.
 Read along to find out where.)